pjotrekk/lightning/blogpost/blogpost.md

 - Spring Web to be able to expose REST endpoints with an embedded Tomcat container
 - Spring Data MongoDB for an integration with MongoDB
 - Lombok to reduce lots of boilerplate code.
-- Embedded MongoDB Database.
-Just kidding!
-Why use some embedded MongoDB when there is Testcontainers to exercise integration tests against the real Apache Kafka and MongoDB instances.
-A really fantastic tool!
-I will bump the version from 1.14.3 to the fresh 1.15.0
+- I will use Testcontainers to easily perform integration tests on the real Apache Kafka and MongoDB instances.
+I will bump its version from 1.14.3 to the fresh 1.15.0.

 I will not use Spring for Apache Kafka - Beam will handle everything for us.
 We'll write some producer code ourselves to test our Beans with Beam pipeline but that's all.
 I added the 2.6.0 of kafka-clients dependency:
 ```xml